evanbergeron/evanbergeron.github.io/index.md

 layout: default
 ---

 I study math and computer science at **Carnegie Mellon**.
-I TA the course 15-112, an intensive introductory programming course.
-I'm working at **HP Vertica** this summer as a Software intern.
+I'm currently interning at **HP Vertica**.
+I've previously TA-d CMU's intensive introductory programming course, 15-112.
 I have **[a blog](http://dfa.io)**.
-I like cs theory, discrete math, and Chinese teas.
+In my spare time, I like to program for fun, practice my Chinese, and spend time with friends.

 You can get in contact with me at ebergeron@cmu.edu or view my github [here](http://github.com/evanbergeron).